-The immediate effects of fishing pressure on the reproductive characteristics of shallow-water grouper (SWG) are most often seen in the average size of fish landed, and in changes in sex ratios over time (Coleman et al. 1996; Koenig et al. 2000).
-Long-term effects include decreases in fecundity, population abundance, and concomitantly, catch limits.
+Spawning season closures were established by both Councils based on the effects of fishing pressure on the reproductive characteristics of shallow-water grouper (SWG) are most often seen in the average size of fish landed, and in changes in sex ratios over time (Coleman et al. 1996; Koenig et al. 2000).
+Long-term effects can include decreases in fecundity, population abundance, and concomitantly, catch limits.
 Commercially and recreationally important SWG species which would be subject to additional exploitation, such as red grouper (Epinephelus morio), black grouper (Mycteroperca bonaci), gag (M. microlepis), yellowfin grouper (M. venenosa), yellowmouth grouper (M. interstitialis), and scamp (M. phenax), all of which are protogynous species (Shapiro 1987, Böhlke and Chaplin 1993) attracted to high-relief sites.
 Gag, scamp, and black grouper form predictable, localized, and seasonal spawning aggregations, increasing their vulnerability to exploitation (Gilmore and Jones 1992; Coleman et al. 1996; Coleman et al. 2000; Brule et al. 2003).
-Yellowfin and yellowmouth groupers may be similarly vulnerable; however, substantially less empirical life history information is available for these two species (Table 21).
+Yellowfin and yellowmouth groupers may be similarly vulnerable; however, substantially less empirical life history information is available for these two species (Table 20).

-Table 21.
+Table 20.
 Gulf of Mexico shallow-water grouper spawning information and recreational season closures.
 The shallow-water grouper complex applies to both the recreational and commercial sector in the Gulf of Mexico; however, the commercial sector is managed with an individual fishing quota system so the season closures listed below only apply to the recreational sector.